Check out University of Newcastle.

 review the contract, and then offer a housing deposit (bond).

 - Students pay their normal State University Fee to CSU San Marcos, currently $3,851/semester.

 No tuition or fees due at the University of Newcastle.

-- On-campus residence: On average, $940/month for a shared room, shared bath, and partial
+- On-campus residence: On average, $851/month for a shared room, shared bath.
+Prices

-Supplemental Wells Fargo Study Abroad Health Insurance is $47/month.
-Both types are
+Supplemental Alliant/ACE Emergency Insurance is $69/semester.
+Both types are required

 - Cost of meals and personal expenses will vary, but average $500 per month.